Paul Dullaghan

 Paul Dullaghan (born 1983) is an Irish hurling selector, administrator and former player.
 At club level, he played with Turloughmore and also lined out at inter-county level with various Galway teams.

 Playing career

 Dullaghan first played hurling at juvenile and underage levels with the Turloughmore club.
-He eventually progressed to adult level, however, his career yielded little in terms of success.
+He eventually progressed to adult level; however, his career yielded little in terms of success.
 Dullaghan also lined out NUI Galway in the Fitzgibbon Cup.

 Dullaghan's inter-county career with Galway began at minor level.
-He lined out as goalkeeper when Galway were beaten by Cork in the 2001 All-Ireland minor final.
+He lined out as goalkeeper when Galway were beaten by Cork in the 2001 All-Ireland MHC final.
 Dullaghan later progressed to the under-21 team.
 Dullaghan was called up to the senior team during their National Hurling League-winning campaign in 2004.
-He was sub-goalkeeper when Galway were beaten by Cork in the 2005 All-Ireland final, however, he was released from the panel the following year.
+He was sub-goalkeeper when Galway lost to Cork in the 2005 All-Ireland SHC final; however, he was released from the panel the following year.